mari-rmrz/mari-rmrz/README.md

 ### Hello there 👋

 My name is Mari and I'm a Software Developer.
-Originally I'm from Venezuela, now I'm living in Canada.
 I graduated with a Bachelor of Computer Information Systems from Mount Royal University in 2021.
-- 🚀 Currently I'm working at <a href="https://www.trimac.com/" target="_blank">Trimac Transportation Ltd.</a> as a Full Stack Developer
 - 💭 I’m interested in learning all the things!
-I'm curious about new technologies and
+I'm curious about new technologies and VR development
 - 🌱 I’m currently learning Typescript, GraphQL and Kubernetes
-- 📫 You can reach me at mariangelrmrz@gmail.com

 You can also find me here